<< Go Back up to Region ‘United Kingdom: outside London’

 2013 ceiling dome by John Byrne

-As the 1985 trompe l’oeil auditorium ceiling dome decoration was not original, Festival City Theatres Trust commissioned Scottish artist John Byrne to design a completely new painting for the dome.
+As the 1985 trompe l’oeil auditorium ceiling dome decoration was not original, Festival City Theatres Trust commissioned Scottish artist John Byrne to design a completely new painting for the recently repaired ceiling dome.
 The design, completed in 2013, is a vivid and colorful play on duality, light and shade, the sun and the moon, rich in theatrical motifs, and featuring the opening lines from Jacques’ famous monologue in Shakespeare’s As You Like It: “All the world’s a stage”.
-The design was painted onto the 55ft (17m) high dome in the summer of 2013 by a team led by scenic artist Kevin Leary, and including John Byrne’s daughter Celie Byrne, and John himself.
+The design was painted onto the 55ft (17m) high dome in the Summer of 2013 by a team led by scenic artist Kevin Leary, and including John Byrne’s daughter Celie Byrne, and John himself.

 The newly-painted dome was revealed on 6th August 2013.
 Capital Theatres’ website features a special section all about the ceiling dome painting Link opens in new window which includes photos and video.